-How will B&G Foods dividends paid in 2012 be treated?
+How will B&G Foods dividends paid in 2013 be treated?

-It is possible that a portion of the dividends paid by B&G Foods during 2012 could represent a return of capital distribution to recipients for U.S. federal income tax purposes.
-However, the determination of the actual characterization of distributions made during 2012 cannot be determined until after the close of the year, and will be reflected in the 2012 Form 1099-DIV (sent in early 2013).
+It is possible that a portion of the dividends paid by B&G Foods during 2013 could represent a return of capital distribution to recipients for U.S. federal income tax purposes.
+However, the determination of the actual characterization of distributions made during 2013 cannot be determined until after the close of the year.